WesternAGI/DesktopApp/docs/USER_GUIDE.md

 ---

-**Remember**: GadAI is currently a prototype.
+**Remember**: DesktopApp is currently a prototype.
 Many features shown in the interface are not fully implemented yet.